PRICES FROM £125

-What are Skin tags?
+What are skin tags?

 Skin tags are small, flesh-coloured or brown growths that hang off the skin and look a bit like warts.
 They are very common and harmless.

-Who is affected by them?
+Who is affected by skin tags?

 Anyone can be affected by skin tags, however they are most common in older people, people with diabetes and people who are pregnant.

-What causes them?
+What causes skin tags?

 They are usually formed when skin rubs against skin or clothing.
 This also explains why they tend to affect overweight people or younger children who have excess fold of skin or skin chafing.
 Pregnant women may also be more likely to develop skin tags due to changes in their hormone levels.